therook111/lifetime-value/README.md

 Disclaimer: This repository is essentially a PyTorch implementation of the Wang, Xiaojing, Liu, Tianqi, and Miao, Jingang.
 (2019).
 [A Deep Probabilistic Model for Customer Lifetime Value Prediction ](https://arxiv.org/abs/1912.07753)

+We simply made the codebase modular for a more OOP-approach and user-friendly as a learning oppurtunity.

 **Algorithm used**: Deep Neural Network